Kobaltauge/pic_swipe/README.md

 - The moved picture are still in the "list".
 Error if you retry to view them.
 - End of list is not catched
 - No reload function for the folder
-- Viewer is hard coded to 800x600.
-Picture ratio will be ignored
+- Viewer is hard coded to 800px height